ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

-        > Both methods could be implemented to accommodate different OIDC Providers.
+        Implementing both methods may be desirable for accommodating different OIDC Providers.

     0. <a id="simple-app-rp"></a>Providing RP configuration to the authorization services

         [Back to Copy 'n' Paste](#simple-app)

-        Whichever way the issuer configuration is obtained, to initiate an `OIDAuthorizationRequest` instance you will need to provide `clientId`, `scopes`, and `redirectURL` parameters.
+        Whichever way the issuer configuration is obtained, to initiate an `OIDAuthorizationRequest` instance, you will need to provide `clientId`, `scopes`, and `redirectURL` parameters.
 Add following definitions to the main _class_:

         ```swift
         // ViewController.swift